Submissions

 We accept three types of articles: (1) original articles: basic medical research, clinical research, or community research; (2) case report; and (3) review article.

-Authors must also supply ICMJE conflicts of interest statement form, copy of ethical approval (when needed), and Submission Form signed by all author(s).
+Authors must also supply copy of ethical approval (when needed).
 Templates are available for original and review articles and case report.

 Study Ethics